 - They never pick up the kids on time

 - Anytime you’re heading out to meet friends or family, they’re always lagging behind and making you late too.

 You hate it.
 You’re a very punctual person and it’s really upsetting to you that your partner doesn’t have the same appreciation for being on time that you do.

-- Passive-aggressive comments: When you try to get someone to do something or stop doing something by using shame and manipulation.
+- When you try to get someone to do/stop doing something by using shame, manipulation, covert attacks, etc.

 If only they would: